 - Census of juvenile fish

-The project has been presented to the Rhone-Mediterranean-Corsica Water Agency.
-It will start later this year and will last 2 years.
-Its results will then be shared with the Water Agency.
+The project has been presented by ECOCEAN to the Occitanie Region and has been validated.
+It will start beginning of 2021 and will last 2 years.
+Its results will be shared with several authorities in charge of sea protection.